Introduction

 God reinforced the Sabbath as a sign between Him and His people through the prophet Ezekiel in the following words:

-Ezekiel 20:12 – “And I also gave them my Sabbaths, to be a sign between me and them, that they might know that I am the Lord who sanctifies them.
+Ezekiel 20:12 – “And I also gave them My Sabbaths, to be a sign between Me and them, that they might know that I am the Lord who sanctifies them“

-Ezekiel 20:20 – “And sanctify my Sabbaths, and they shall be a sign between me and you, that you may know that I am the Lord your God.
+Ezekiel 20:20 – “And sanctify My Sabbaths, and they shall be a sign between Me and you, that you may know that I am the Lord your God“

 The Sabbath is a Sign for Distinction

 How important is the Sabbath to God’s people?
-It is not possible for any people or religion to claim to be the “Sabbath“.
-God’s chosen people” if these do not have the “signal“that God left to distinguish His people here on earth.
+It is not possible for any people or religion to claim to be the “Sabbath God’s chosen people” if they do not have the “sign” that God left to distinguish His people here on earth.
 Sabbath keeping is fundamental and distinctive in this regard.
-And this is true even for any religious denomination (church) that holds such a thought!
+And this is true even for any religious denomination (church) that holds such a belief!

-Obviously, of course, I reinforce that it is not sufficient for any distinction or exclusivity before God.
-As we saw before in the apostle James 2:10: “”For whoever keeps the whole law and yet stumbles in one point is guilty of breaking all of it.“, that is, it is also valid for those who want to keep the Sabbath but live under the transgression of any other commandment.
-For God there are no double standards.
+Obviously, I reinforce that it is not sufficient for any distinction or exclusivity before God.
+As we saw before in James 2:10: “For whoever keeps the whole law and yet stumbles in one point is guilty of breaking all of it“.
+That is, it is also valid for those who want to keep the Sabbath but live in transgression of any other commandment.
+For God, there are no double standards.
 We must keep all His commandments, even though the Sabbath is distinguished as being a sign for His people.

 Last Persecution Involves God’s Commandments

-Revelation 12:17 – “And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.
+Revelation 12:17 – “And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ“

-1. keep the commandments of God
+- “keep the commandments of God“

-Revelation 14:12 – “Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus.
+Revelation 14:12 – “Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus“

 How Important is the Sabbath for God’s People?
 In this study, we learned that the Sabbath as a holy day was created by God Himself at the very creation of our planet.
 Its purpose is eternal, and it was created for human beings.
 That is, its observance will continue to be fulfilled for all eternity!
-It was left as a commandment in the Law of God, which was written by His own finger.
+It was given as a commandment in the Law of God, which was written by His own finger.
 The Sabbath is the only commandment that distinguishes whose Law it belongs to, and it becomes a sign between God and His people.
-Furthermore, the last persecution will involve all those who keep God’s commandments, and this will certainly involve those who keep the Sabbath, the Seventh day of the week.
+Furthermore, the last persecution will involve all those who keep God’s commandments, and this will certainly include those who keep the Sabbath, the seventh day of the week.

 May God bless us!